MrNemes1s/MrNemes1s/README.md

 ## About Me

-I'm a Lead AI Engineer running **Golgix AI**, where I build agentic AI systems that turn raw manufacturing data into decisions — for ethanol plants and discrete manufacturers.
+I'm a Lead AI Engineer @  **Golgix INC**, where I build agentic AI systems that turn raw manufacturing data into decisions .
 I also consult independently through **Revonex**, and lead a small engineering team across the full stack — from data pipelines to the interfaces people actually use.

 Most days I'm somewhere between production RAG pipelines, knowledge graph design, and getting a team of engineers unstuck.

 - **Agentic AI** — autonomous agents that reason over process data, not just chat
 - **Knowledge graphs** — connecting plant processes, sensor streams, and domain knowledge into something queryable
 - **RAG systems** — retrieval architectures built for industrial, not consumer, data
-- **Manufacturing analytics** — OPC-UA historian pipelines, Superset dashboards, forecasting
+- **Data analytics** —  Superset dashboards, forecasting , machine learning etc
-- Outside of work: CS2, PC hardware, and a Fujifilm X-T200 that mostly photographs my desk setup
+- Outside of work: Play Counter Strike,Work on PC hardware

 <br/>